Personal and workplace pensions

-You may be able to take your pension before this age if either:
+You may be able to take money out before this age if either:

 - you’re retiring early because of ill health